Esri/workforce-scripts/create_assignments_from_csv_readme.md

  1. First the script uses the provided credentials to authenticate with AGOL to get the requried token
  2. Then the CSV file is parsed using a DictReader, which means that the order of the fields in the CSV field does not matter
  3. Next if there is not a dispatcher field supplied, the dispatcher ID associated with the authenticated user is found
+ 4. The worker for each assignment is analyzed and the worker ID is set for the assignment
  4. The assignments parsed from the CSV are validated.
-Check for valid dispatcherId, status, priority, assignmentType.
+Check for valid dispatcherId, workerId, status, priority, assignmentType.
  5. Add the assignments to the workforce project (assignment feature layer)
  6. Add the specified attachments to the assignments

+## Notes

+ ArcGIS Online stores datetimes in UTC.
+You can specify the timezone your datetime values are in by using the `-timezone` option.
+If this is not specified, the script assumes dates are in UTC.